MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-unpackaged-tutorial.md

 ms.localizationpriority: medium
 ---

-# Tutorial: Build and deploy an unpackaged app that uses the Preview and Experimental channels of the Windows App SDK
+# Tutorial: Build and deploy an unpackaged app using Preview and Experimental channels of the Windows App SDK

 > [!IMPORTANT]
 > Unpackaged app deployment is currently supported in the [preview release channel](preview-channel.md) and [experimental release channel](experimental-channel.md) of the Windows App SDK.
 This feature is not supported for use by apps in production environments.